CorentinLabelle/Brainstorm-Tool/README.md

 - _**ICA:**_ Identifies spatial topographies (components that areindependent in time) specific to an artifact and then removes them from the recordings.

 ## MEG_Pipeline
 This script contains all the process that can be applied on an MEG study.
-It takes as input (1) a list of the studies to analyze and (2) a MatLab structure with the processes to apply.
+When an MEG process is called from the main app, this script is called.
+It takes as input (1) a cell of the studies (the path to the study .mat file) on which to apply the study and (2) a MatLab structure with the processes to apply.

 Processes available:
 - _**Convert Epoch To Continue:**_ Brainstorm automatically imports data as epoched files.
 This process convert epoched files to continous files.